KevinDaniels-de/RecomMe/README.md

 # Implementation

 ## Design
-For the layout of the app the Neomorphism style was chosen.
+For the layout of the app the [Neomorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6) style was chosen.
 This new-fangled look is supposed to be an intermediate step between flat- and material design.
 Since it is possible to define several box shadows in one selector in CSS, this design can also be used on the web and simulate a smooth three-dimensional look.
 The color chosen was a strong, slightly matt purple, which is not too strenuous for the eyes and is currently in vogue, as the [Sondora](https://sondoramarketing.com/blog/2020-web-design-trends/) marketing agency explains.

 ## Database
+For storing and fetching data [Google Firebase](https://howtofirebase.com/what-is-firebase-fcb8614ba442?gi=6a86bf22560a) is being used.
+This backend system provides fast and free services to create and manage a database that uses JSON Routes.
+Also it is possible to host the production build of the application in the google servers for fast online testing.

 ### Users
 If a user has authenticated himself via his desired method (mail, facebook, google), a user is created in the database which, in addition to the login data such as user name, profile picture and ID, the current location, earned experience points, the number of recommendations and people the user met will be also stored.
 The position is updated every 5 seconds (if it has changed) to reduce the database fetches and the experience, recommendations and met people when interacting with them.